egadgetboy/thefantasticmachinarr/README.md

 | ❄️ **Cool** | 1-3 years | Medium | Older content - search weekly |
 | 🧊 **Cold** | 3+ years | Low | Rare content - search monthly, never give up |

+*Tier thresholds and search intervals are fully customizable in Settings.*

 ### ⚡ Pacing Presets
-Choose how aggressive TFM should be based on your indexer limits:
+Choose how aggressive TFM should be based on your indexer limits (or create your own):

 | Preset | API Calls/Day | Best For |
 |--------|---------------|----------|